j0ly/FirstProject/REPORT.md

 Note: You can use OWASP ZAP together with another browser, to capture the cookie-session-id, when logging in.

 ### How to fix
-Use SSL for the website (see the GitHub Readme)!
+Use SSL for the website (see the link in Readme for details)!

 Besides that, the session could be re-generated and the old one destroyed with some intervals.
 And the session could be made to timeout sooner.
 The “secure” and “path” parameters could be used for the session cookie (+ httponly to defend against A3).<br>
 The admin credentials could be stored in the database with the password salted + hashed.
 The admin should be able to change (at least) the password.